fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 <button onClick={hello()}>button</button>
 ```

-It assigns the return value of _hello()_ to the onClick-attribute.
+It assigns the return value of _hello()_ to the onClick attribute.
 Essentially the line gets transformed into:

 ```js
 <button onClick={() => console.log('hello world')}>